 The majority of the Department’s enforcement and compliance activities involve working with permit holders to correct any minor deficiencies with no formal enforcement action taken or financial penalties assessed.
 This assistance may be the most efficient method to achieve compliance.
 If an inspection reveals a significant violation, or if minor violations continue to recur and become a significant problem, then enhanced actions are warranted.
 Such action may take the form of penalties, corrective orders, the filing of injunctions and, in some cases, criminal sanctions.

-The Department took 14,829 enforcement actions in Fiscal Year 2016, as reported in the Annual Enforcement and Compliance Report Below are enforcement actions brought to a resolution between April.
-1, 2017, and June 30, 2017, with financial penalties of $10,000 or more.
+The Department took 14,829 enforcement actions in Fiscal Year 2016, as reported in the Annual Enforcement and Compliance Report.
+Below are enforcement actions brought to a resolution between July 1, 2017, and September 30, 2017, with financial penalties of $10,000 or more

 The Department of the Environment’s Lead Poisoning Prevention Program serves as the coordinating agency for statewide efforts to eliminate childhood lead poisoning.
 Under the 1994 "Reduction of Lead Risk in Housing Act,” the Department assures compliance with mandatory requirements for lead risk reduction in rental units built before 1978, maintains a statewide listing of registered and inspected units and provides blood lead surveillance through a registry of test results of all children tested in Maryland.
 Alleged violations typically involve a failure to register properties or meet lead risk-reduction standards.
 The following actions were for properties alleged to be out of compliance with lead risk-reduction standards: